-- 109.(1) A Municipal Council may impose an administrative penalty when an owner uses land or permits land to be used in the manner referred to in section 107(1) in respect of each day on which he or she continues or has continued with such conduct up to a maximum of 30 days. - (2) In addition to subsection 1, failure to cease the unauthorised land use may result in the following being actioned against the offender; - (a) The change of rate coding to unauthorised use according to the Municipality Rates Policy - (b) At the discretion of the Municipality, a notice shall be served in accordance to Section 56 of the Criminal Procedures Act 51 of 1977 - (c) At the discretion of the Municipality, a summon shall be served in accordance to Section 54 of the Criminal Procedures Act 51 of 1977 - (3) The amounts charged by a Municipal Council in terms of this section must be calculated in accordance with a tariff levied by a municipality in terms of the applicable legislation.
+- 109.(1) A Municipal Council may impose an administrative penalty when an owner uses land or permits land to be used in the manner referred to in section 107(1) in respect of each day on which he or she continues or has continued with such conduct up to a maximum of 30 days. - (2) In addition to subsection 1, failure to cease the unauthorised land use may result in the following being actioned against the offender: - (a) The change of rate coding to unauthorised use according to the Municipality Rates Policy - (b) At the discretion of the Municipality, a notice shall be served in accordance to Section 56 of the Criminal Procedures Act 51 of 1977 - (c) At the discretion of the Municipality, a summon shall be served in accordance to Section 54 of the Criminal Procedures Act 51 of 1977 - (3) The amounts charged by a Municipal Council in terms of this section must be calculated in accordance with an applicable legislation.